Machealb/ALKPU/README.md

+# ALKPU

+ALKPU is a active learing method based on extended Kalman filter for ab-iniito molecular dynamcis package MLFF.
+It contains two main parts: the Kalman filter based optimizer and the Kalman filter based uncertanty quantification.

 # MLFF

 MLFF is a machine learning(ML) based method of force fields (FF) for molecular dynamics simulations, which is written in Python/Fortran.